Nicocro/nicocro/README.md

 ![Header](https://github.com/Nicocro/nicocro/blob/main/github_header.png)

-I think Deep Tech is cool.
-My work focuses on turning scientific breakthroughs (or papers) into valuable products (or features).
+I think Deep Tech is cool, and so are startups!
+My work focuses on turning scientific/technological breakthroughs (or papers) into valuable products (or features), usually at startups.

 ### Interests
 - **Sports**: kitesurfing , surfing, calisthenics and basketball.